Titantek/ada-outlier-datastory/content.md

 Again, the clustering seems to be higher in 2024 than in 2007 !
 This should also improve the connectivity of the network.

-## C) Conclusions on the structural differences observed
+## 2.C.
+Conclusions on the structural differences observed

 As we saw, many differences exist between the 2 networks, but it is hard to conclude wheter this would render a 2024 version of the Wikispeedia game easier to play or not.
 Our intuition is that it should be the case, as on average the shortest path is smaller and the number of links per page is bigger in 2024.
 Moreover as we just saw, the number of hops needed to reach the average number of nodes is smaller too.
 However we still cannot infer based on this that the game would be easier for the players, and will thus see how the differences in structure that we have studied could impact the paths played in 2007.